Lost-Outpost/sovngarde/CONFIGURATION.md

 All MCM menus have been automated so you are good to ignore them unless you want to change anything.

 ### ENB
-To enable ENB, do the following:
+To change ENB presets, do the following:
 + Run ENB Organizer from the exe list in the top right of MO2
 + If the program warns about not being able to check for updates, simply click ok and ignore it